ECSIS-lab/curse_of_re-encryption/README.md

 ## distinguish_attack

-Codes and datasets used in the distinguish attack.
+Datasets used in the experiment.